yugabyte/yugabyte-db/docs/content/latest/secure/authentication/yedis-authentication.md

 YEDIS allows for multiple passwords (up to 2) to be accepted.
 This enables performing a graceful change of password without experiencing any application outage.
 Note that this requires knowing the old password.

-Let us assume that the old password is `old-password` and the new password we intend to change it to is `new-password`.
+Let us assume that the old password is `old-password` and the new password you intend to change it to is `new-password`.
 The preferred sequence is:

 - Add a new password